 6. Apex Institutions' Influence: Macroeconomic state of the economy and uncalled-for slump or surge in the value of rupee causes the apex body of India, RBI, to intervene.
 The institution then steps in to curb unwanted movement of the rupee in either of the directions by buying or selling dollars in case of rupee appreciation or depreciation respectively to stabilise the

-Witnessing the historical lows in the value of rupee of 68.85 against the dollar in the last week of August, experts have deterrmined an intrinsic value for rupee to be 57 against the dollar.
+Witnessing the historical lows in the value of rupee of 68.85 against the dollar in the last week of August, experts have determined an intrinsic value for rupee to be 57 against the dollar.
+Also read How to trade the currency markets in India?